 - scheduling regular foot examinations

-People living with diabetes have an increased risk of lower limb amputation.
-Wounds or ulcers that do not heal are the most common cause of amputation among people with this condition.
+People living with diabetes have an increased risk of needing lower limb amputation.
+Wounds or ulcers that do not heal are the most common reason for amputation.

-Other factors, such as high blood sugar levels and smoking, can increase the risk of foot-related complications, including amputation.
+Factors such as high blood sugar levels and smoking can increase the risk of foot-related complications, which can lead to a need for amputation.